 Should we drive to camp or take the bus?

 Approximately half our campers ride the bus to and from camp and half drive.
 The choice is yours but here are some things to consider.
 If you have never been, it is great to see Mountain Camp in person and be able to meet the counselors and directors in person.
 We encourage new families to try to do at least one drop off or pick up but we understand that is not always possible.
 The bus is also a great option.
 We use 55 passenger motor coaches that are staffed by counselors and have bathroom facilities on board.
 Many campers think of the camp session beginning on the bus and they really like taking it to and from camp.
-We provide lunches both ways and have 3 convenient stops around the Bay Area.
+We have 3 convenient stops around the Bay Area.
 For more information on Transportation, please click here.
 For those campers flying in to the Sacramento Airport, we provide a free shuttle service to camp.

 What is Opening Day like?